gxf1212/notes/MD/MD-tutorials-all.md

   ![prms](https://gitee.com/gxf1212/notes/raw/master/MD/MD.assets/prms.png)

-  he has to add a lot of prm files because of not adding topology when building! not recommended.
+  > he has to add a lot of prm files because of not adding topology when building! not recommended.

+  Now I understand! but should we use lig.rtf when building?

 - https://www.youtube.com/watch?v=IET_FvCk9XE very details VMD usage

-  This guy used AutoPSF to model the protein itself! and CHARMM-GUI for ligand.
+  This Indian guy used AutoPSF to model the protein itself! and CHARMM-GUI for ligand.

   finally merge the files as the above guy does, no `topology xxx`

+  no simulation script

 - FEP tutorial, build 18C6 and potassium